crisgarner/awesome-foundry/README.md

 - [Chainlink Brownie Contracts](https://github.com/smartcontractkit/chainlink-brownie-contracts) - This repository is a slimmed down version of Chainlink's official repo.
 It clones only the Chainlink contracts folder and the repo automatically updates every time there is a new NPM release.
 - [Upgradeable Contracts With OpenZeppelin and Foundry](https://github.com/jordaniza/OZ-Upgradeable-Foundry) - A minimal set of contracts showing how to implement UUPS and Transparent Upgradeable Proxy contracts using foundry, along with testing and deployment with Forge Script.
 - [Foundry Upgrades](https://github.com/odyslam/foundry-upgrades) - Helper smart contracts to deploy and manage upgradeable contracts on Ethereum.
+- [PRBMath](https://github.com/paulrberg/prb-math) -  Solidity library for advanced fixed-point math that operates with signed 59.18-decimal fixed-point and unsigned 60.18-decimal fixed-point numbers.
+- [Foundry <> Python Differential Fuzz Testing template](https://github.com/kjr217/foundry-python-template) - A lot of financial quant work gets modelled in Python and sometimes these models needs to be implemented in Solidity to be used in a protocol.

 ## Tutorials